 Surreptitious, or secret, filming and recording are powerful journalistic tools.
 Material obtained covertly may be the only independent account of the wrongdoing it captures.
 Secretly filmed or recorded exposés have led to the revision of working practices, changes in the law, the closure of institutions and have even sent criminals to prison.
 Advances in technology have enabled a degree of infiltration previously unheard of.

-As a powerful tool which is capable of invading individuals' privacy secret filming must be handled with due responsibility.
-Covert filming and recording is not just another programme technique and must be handled in accordance with best journalistic practice.
+As a powerful tool which is capable of invading individuals' privacy, secret filming must be handled with due responsibility.
+Covert filming and recording are not just another programme technique and must be handled in accordance with best journalistic practice.
 Law-abiding individuals who have done nothing wrong are entitled to have their privacy respected.
 The right to privacy can only be overridden where the public interest outweighs it and any infringement of privacy must be warranted and proportionate.

 Channel 4 has drawn up these rules of practice to ensure that the secret filming and recording carried out on our programmes is in accordance with the Ofcom Broadcasting Code ("the Code") and in order to maintain the highest journalistic standards.